Ethics Certified Spotlight: Andy Soriano

 What are some of the biggest ethical challenges you see in advertising today and how do you think these challenges can be overcome?

 One of the biggest ethical challenges in advertising today is the tendency of some companies to invest more effort in deceiving consumers rather than choosing the ethical path.
-While cutting corners may seem like the easier route in the short term, it often leads to bigger problems down the road—damaged trust, lost customer loyalty, and the costly task of rebuilding a tarnished reputation.
+While cutting corners may seem like the easier route in the short term, it often leads to bigger problems down the road, such as damaged trust, lost customer loyalty, and the costly task of rebuilding a tarnished reputation.
 The key to overcoming these challenges lies in proactive education and strong ethical standards from the start.
-By establishing clear guidelines and enforcing accountability, businesses can ensure integrity remains at the heart of their marketing strategies.